 Office of Clerk and Recorder, County of .
-This "corner record" was filed for record on .
-September 5th' 84 was noted on the cross-index plat and is assigned page No. , in book No. .
-Larget by larget.
-Larget County Official deputy
+This "corner record" was filed for record on September 5th 84 was noted on the cross-index plat and is assigned page No. , in book No. where the first sign of the county official deputy.